hamoid/long-hugo-doc/README.md

 Hugo provides the ability to both:

- 1. Order the way the keys for an taxonomy are displayed
+ 1. Order the way the keys for a taxonomy are displayed
  2. Order the way taxonomyed content appears

 ## Ordering Taxonomies
 Taxonomies can be ordered by either alphabetical key or by the number of content pieces assigned to that key.

-### Order Alphabetically Example:
+### Order Alphabetically Example

     <ul>
     {{ $data := .Data }}